Dsyforever/numberical_optimization/README.md

 ## Welcome to dsy_numberical_optimization

 ### Introduction

+**This is a library of numerical optimization develop by mathematics student.
+If you are interest  in this project , welcome to sent your advice to my email:**  madsy@maid.scut.edu.cn.

 ![book](https://github.com/Dsyforever/numberical_optimization/blob/main/book.jpg)

-__This is a library of numerical optimization develop by mathematics student.
-If you are interest  in this project , welcome to sent your advice to my email:  __madsy@maid.scut.edu.cn

 __To use this project, you need to define your own target function and optimizer with object "target_function" and "Optimizer".__